chaeplin/dash-testnet/proposal/README.md

-a proposal generator fot Dash testnet
+a proposal generator for Dash testnet
 =======================

 - a random proposal : 1.2 tDash / 10 times